scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 Snippet libraries od domain specific software may not be redundant in the age of chotbots because code fragments of domain specific libraries are limited so chatbots are less likely to return useful code fragments and the chatbots are quite slow in returning code fragments, and chatbots were designed for code completion.
 However, copilot was designed for code completion and is shockingly good at autosuggesting code fragments.
-We tried using the copilot.el plugin in a cctbx environment with the cctbx-emacs library.
+We tried using the copilot.el plugin in a *cctbx* environment with the *cctbx-emacs* library.
-We found that XXXXXX.

 Our explorations suggest that snippet libraries for domain-specific libraries with small users bases have a role to play in supporting the more efficient use of the library.